douglas-guyett-mg/crimson-pangolin/documentation/working-memory/episodic-memory-store/test-conditions.md

 - Reassembled text is semantically coherent

 **Verification**:
-- Chunks end at sentence boundaries
+- 100% of chunk boundaries occur at sentence endings (verified by checking last character is '.', '!', '?', or newline)
-- Reassembled text reads naturally
+- Reassembled text equals original text with 100% character-for-character match
+- No mid-word splits detected (verified by checking no chunk starts or ends mid-word)

 ---